 The University Scholars program is a highly selective scholarship.
 All applicants to the school are considered based on their Admissions application.
-The top three applicants from each degree program (ABSN, MSN, DNP) are selected for nomination.
-The Program Directors and Associate Dean for Academic Affairs (ADAA) reviews the nominees and the ADAA selects the recipient to represent the School of Nursing.
+The top three applicants from each degree program (Pre-licensure, MSN, DNP) are selected for nomination.
+The Program Assistant Deans and Vice Dean for Academic Affairs (VDAA) reviews the nominees and the VDAA selects the recipient to represent the School of Nursing.